kush-agra/Dynamic_Walls/README.md

 just for reference the Wallpapers folder in the end should look something like this
 ![Imgur](https://i.imgur.com/UTldoJf.jpg)

-3. Last we need to set up a corn job
+3. Last we need to set up a cron job

 Start the terminal and the use nano to edit thejob list like so